-We record a liability when we believe that it is probable that a loss has been incurred, and the amount can be reasonably estimated.
-If we determine that a loss is reasonably possible, we disclose an estimate of the possible loss or range of loss.
-If no estimate can be made, we disclose the matter as such.
-We evaluate litigation and other legal developments that could affect the amount of liability that may need to be accrued, related reasonably possible losses disclosed and make adjustments as appropriate.
-Significant judgment is required to determine both the likelihood and the estimated amount of losses related to such matters.
+We record a litigation liability when we determine that it is probable a litigation loss will be incurred and the amount of such anticipated loss can be reasonably estimated.
+In the event we determine that a litigation loss is reasonably possible (though not probable), we disclose an estimate of the possible loss if such estimate can be reasonably established, or disclose the matter with no estimate if such estimate cannot be reasonably made.
+We evaluate litigation and other legal developments that could affect our accrual for probable losses or our estimated disclosure of possible losses, and make ongoing adjustments to our accruals and disclosures as appropriate.
+Significant judgment is required to determine both the likelihood and the estimated amount of potential losses related to such matters.